The Essential Guide to Employee Retention: Strategies for Success

 Loss of Productivity: New employees require time to become fully productive.

-Decreased Morale: High turnover can negatively impact employee morale.
+Decreased Morale: High turnover negatively impacts employee morale.

 Loss of Institutional Knowledge: Departing employees take valuable knowledge and expertise with them.